Deputies kill half-brother of black man found hanged in park

 The man was identified as Terron Jammal Boone by an attorney representing the family of Robert Fuller, a 24-year-old man who was found hanging from a tree in Palmdale last week.
 Officials say the death appeared to be a suicide but family members have disputed that.

-Palmdale is about 20 miles (32 kilometers) away from Rosamond.
+Palmdale is about 20 miles (32 kilometers) from Rosamond.

 "At this time, until we receive all of the information, the family and their legal team doesn't have any further comment on this incident.
 The family respectfully asks that their privacy be respected," attorney Jamon Hicks said in a statement.